thanhit95/linux-experience/setup.md

 ## DESCRIPTION

-My personal Linux environment setup for a new PC.
+My personal Linux environment setup for a new computer.
 It might be useful for you.

 Depend on each section, there are some specific files in this repo which guide you in detail.